kaylayanos/guessing-game/README.md

 6. Target the `playAgainButton` id:
    Set the `margin-top` to `20px`
    Set the `background-color` to `3498db`

+**Double check with your mentor that your html and css files are correct before moving on!**

 ### Part 3: JS
 1. First we are going to declare 2 variables that we will use for the other functions.